Elbrus-Analytics/ssh-manager/README.md

 ### deployment
   - add a '.env' file corresponding to '.env.example'
-  - please make sure every line in '.env' is filled, e.g. even if you dont use the ssh key variant, dont let it blank
   - check the operating system of the jump host -> change ssh connection command in 'establish_connection_using_jumphost' in 'main.py'
   - change 'directory' variable in 'main.py'
   - change 'DIR' variable in 'initialise.sh'